aws/aws-toolkit-vscode/designs/sam-debugging/local-sam-debugging.md

 | Additional build args        | These are passed along to `sam build` calls                                                                                                                                                                                      | empty string                     |
 | Additional local invoke args | These are passed along to `sam local` calls                                                                                                                                                                                      | empty string                     |

+### AWS

-The following AWS related arguments are relevant to debugging both standalone lambda function handlers and sam template resources.
-When provided, they are injected into the local Lambda containers running the invoked SAM Application.
+When provided, AWS parameters are injected into local Lambda containers running the invoked SAM Application.
 This is useful in scenarios where the Lambda running locally is accessing other AWS resources.

 | Property    | Description                                                                                                                                                        | Default Value                                                                                                                             |
 | ----------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------ | ----------------------------------------------------------------------------------------------------------------------------------------- |